openebs/lvm-localpv/design/monitoring/capacity_monitor.md

 VG unhealthy alert | One or more missing PVs (vg_missing_pv_count > 0) in the VG. | Investigate the cause of the missing PV.
 Thin pool capacity alert (thin pool threshold) | Used capacity of a thin pool crosses 90% of its allocated size. | Extend (resize) thin pool or clean up space.
 LV capacity alert | Used capacity of a logical volume crosses 90% of its allocated size. | Extend (resize) LV or clean up space.
-LV unhealthy alert | Status of LV is 'Not Available'. | Check the status of underlying VG and PVs.
+LV unhealthy alert | Status of LV is 'Not available'. | Check the status of underlying VG and PVs.
 Once confirmed, attempt to activate the LV by running the command `lvchange -ay <lv_full_name>`.
 LV latency alert | Read / write latency crosses 100 ms consistently over 5 min interval. | Investigate the cause of slowness, maybe a disk is under-performing or IO load has increased.

 ### Test Plan